GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 ranges from 0 to 1 with contours every 0.1.

 Now turn the cube around on its vertical axis (running from the black to the white corner).
-Along the six edges that zigzag around the “equator”, both saturation and value are maximum, so :math:`s = v = 1`.
+Along the six edges that zigzag around the "equator", both saturation and value are maximum, so :math:`s = v = 1`.
 Twirling the cube around and tracing the zigzag, you will visit six of the eight corners of the cube, with changing hue (:math:`h`): red (0), yellow